LukeZHar/T1A1-Workbook/README.md

   - Unique Identification: Both IPv4 and IPv6 provide unique addresses for devices connected to the internet, facilitating accurate data routing.

-  - IPv4: Addresses are designed in a 32-bit binary format, allowing for approximately 4.3 billion (2^32) unique addresses.
+  - IPv4: Addresses are designed in a 32-bit binary format, allowing for roughly 4.3 billion (2^32) unique addresses.
 A complete 32-bit address consists of two main parts:

     - Network Prefix: Hosts within a single network share the same network address.
     - Host Number: Host has a unique address that identifies it within the network.